Sustainability

 Data connectivity

-Cudgen connection partner Digital Infratech is installing a network of fibre optic data cables from a new undersea cable network on the Sunshine coast.
-The undersea cable links directly to Guam in the North Pacific, delivering world class digital connectivity to South East Queensland.
+Cudgen Connection partner Digital Infratech is installing a network of fibre optic data cables from a new undersea cable network on the Sunshine Coast.
+The undersea cable links directly to Guam in the North Pacific, delivering digital connectivity to South East Queensland.

 Digital Infratech currently plans to extend this network to the Cudgen Connection site, with operational works scheduled for completion in 2024.